modenaxe/msk-STAPLE/test_geometries/ICL_MRI/README.md

-# Data from _in vivo_ MRI study.
+# Data from ICL-MRI dataset.

-Skeleton from participant P0, copyright Imperial College London.
+Skeleton from one healthy participant collected at Imperial College London (7 May 2019).

-Meshes smoothed using Meshlab.
+Meshes were smoothed using Meshlab.

-# DO NOT REDISTRIBUTE
+**Please cite STAPLE reference publication if using these data in other work.**

 ![ICL-MRI](https://github.com/modenaxe/auto-msk-model/blob/master/images/ICL_MRI_bones.PNG)